 Quality Function Deployment is taught to an estimated 150,000 design students every year.
 Its taught principles have contributed to success in many thousands, possibly millions, of design projects – although also to some that failed.
 Of all the design projects that have applied the QFD principles, only a fraction have used an established QFD model approach in its entirety – i.e. performing its every method from start to finish.
-The Evolved 4-phase model that I presented in part 2 of this series has attempted to address some of the issues, but I doubt this is enough to make any real difference.
+The Evolved 4-phase model that I presented in part 2 of this series has attempted to address some of the issues, but I doubt this is enough to make any real difference in QFD reaching the next level of mainstream use.

 Basically, the QFD principles are widely applied, but the currently established model approaches are not!
 The models are recognised, but they are not formally practised in mainstream design and development.
 Here are some suggestions why this might be:

 The user has to overcome the confusing distinction between ‘approach’ and ‘process’.
 QFD cannot simply be picked up and put to use – it is too abstract.
-As per requirements in ISO 9001, a QFD-based design process should first be defined with its interfaces to other local organisational processes.
+As per requirements in ISO 9001, a QFD-based design process and its interfaces to other local organisational processes should be defined first.
 None of the established QFD model approaches, nor the high-level flow chart defined in the ‘young’ ISO 16355 standard, do yet picture or describe where and how the QFD approach fits within a wider process-based management system.
 ISO 16355 expressly does not specify a design process or management system – just the guiding principles, to be implemented within a user’s own defined processes.

 Established QFD approaches infer their use in time discrete projects.
 The role of QFD in the post-launch design review is unclear.
 The wider Design Management System commonly features a PDCA loop, periodically referring products and processes back to the designers for corrective actions over the full life-cycle.
 The Comprehensive QFD model [Akao] has a flow from post-launch defects back into reliability design; but this is not the whole scenario of reasons for reviewing a product.
 Reviews frequently result from an accumulation of small drifts in the naturally advancing customer preferences and/or an evolution in the operations technology.
 In yet other scenarios, the first new product design has to prioritise time-to-market over absolute optimisation; with a deliberate view to take the product back into design for further optimisation, if and when it reaches a sizeable market penetration.